baja-ucsd/arduino-workshop1/README.md

 and complete three tasks:
 (1) create your own branch in this repository
 (2) create a new file in your branch,
-(3) and make a commit in this new file
+(3) and make a commit in this new file.